-There is a huge range of perennial plants which can be used for a wide variety of planting schemes.
-They work particularly well in beds and borders, blooms such as lilies, Salvia, cranesbill, peonies, hydrangea, campanula, delphiniums, Alchemilla and Kniphofia (red-hot pokers).
+There is a huge range of perennial plants.
+And they can be used for a wide variety of planting schemes.
+Perennial’s work particularly well in beds and borders.
+Blooms such as lilies, Salvia, cranesbill, peonies, hydrangea, campanula, delphiniums, Alchemilla and Kniphofia (red-hot pokers) are eye catching additions.

 Perennial plants may set seed, but a common way to propagate them is by dividing established plants or taking cuttings.